ximenasandoval/ximenasandoval/README.md

 My main interests are Software Engineering, Machine Learning and UX-UI.

 Outside computer science related activities I enjoy illustrasting, being salty in videogames and watching ghibli movies.

+You can check out what I've been up to [in my blog!](https://ximenasandoval.github.io/adventures/)